 This review is taken from the current (2016) edition.

 Oysters, foie gras, pheasant, venison, halibut and lamb – the Grain Store lays out the finest Scottish produce on a menu set to impress.
 Its candle-lit nooks and crannies, traditional furnishings and a sprinkling of fairy lights creates a special atmosphere for intimate romantic liaisons or cosy family gatherings.
 It’s no surprise that this is one of Edinburgh’s oldest Scottish restaurants, celebrating its 25th anniversary in 2016.
-Given its location on one of the city’s most picturesque streets it could easily rest on its laurels, but head chef and co-owner Carlo Coxon certainly can’t be accused of that; his skills are as fresh and modern today as ever.
+Given its location on one of the city’s most picturesque streets, it could easily rest on its laurels, but head chef and co-owner Carlo Coxon certainly can’t be accused of that; his skills are as fresh and modern today as ever.
 Crispy roasted pork belly beautifully complements seared king scallops as soft and smooth as butter.
 A tender saddle of lamb, crisp on the outside, is supported by a subtle chorus of devilled kidney, kale and glazed carrots.
-Despite appearances there’s nothing over-powering or heavy about this menu, so a light tart tatin makes a fantastic finale.
+Despite appearances there’s nothing over-powering or heavy about this menu, so a light tarte tatin makes a fantastic finale.
 Quite simply, the Grain Store remains one of the city’s finest restaurants.

 - High point: Beautiful food in a lovely atmosphere